 The former Prime Minister is from Bergen

 Erna Solberg was prime minister of Norway from 2013 to 2021.
-Not only was Erna Solberg born in Bergen, she was educated at the city's university and is a Member of Parliament for Hordaland, the county of which Bergen is the capital.
+Not only was Erna Solberg born in Bergen, she was educated at the city's university and is a Member of Parliament for the region.

 Before entering Parliament in 1989, Solberg was a deputy member of Bergen city council and on the executive committee.
 She became deputy leader of Høyre in 2002 and party leader two years later, a position she still holds today.